 Midelt, Ifrane, Fès

 Refueled and ready, we continued our journey to Ifrane, a 2.5-hour drive away, often referred to as “Switzerland of Morocco.”
 This small, tranquil town is unlike any other in Morocco.
 With European-style buildings and a cool climate, it even gets snow in the winter — yes, you read that right!
 The locals are even known for their winter hobby: skiing!
 We had no idea about that before our visit.
+On the way to Ifrane, we drove through a small forest area, so keep your eyes peeled for wild monkeys!
+It’s a pretty unique experience.

 From Ifrane, it’s about a 1.5-hour drive to the bustling city of Fès.
 As we got closer, we could already feel the intensity — the chaotic traffic started right in the suburbs, and it was a challenge to navigate, to say the least!
 Up until then, we’d been cruising along calm country roads, enjoying the changing landscapes, but once we hit Fès, our focus was solely on avoiding the madness of the traffic while trying not to hit anyone!